utdata/icj-class/static-apps/static-01-framework.md

 - Go to the Code > Preferences > Settings.
 - On the Settings page at the top right, there is an icon that looks like a document with an arrow pointing to it.
 Click on it.
 - That will open a file called `settings.json`.
 - Look first to see if you already have the code below.
-If now, add the following inside the curly braces, but make sure the item above it has a comma at the end.
+If not, add the following inside the curly braces, but make sure the item above it has a comma at the end.

 ```javascript
 {